habsfanhak/chess_timer_app/README.md

 This is an in progress application that uses react native to create a mobile application designed to mimic a chess timer.
-When complete, the application allows users to set a desired time control and play through a match in real life.
+When complete, the application allows users to set a desired time control and play through a match in real life, while keeping track of how much time each player has remaining.